allegory-software/allegory-sdk/PROGRAMMING.md

 This has two implications:

-1. Lua-ffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be acheived if this idiom is used.
+1. Lua-ffi cannot implement this for Lua 5.1, so compatibility with Lua cannot be achieved if this idiom is used.
 2. The `if ptr then` idiom doesn't work, although you'd expect that anything that `== nil` to pass the `if` test too.